mathieuancelin/mathieuancelin.github.com/_posts/2013-11-01-play2-couchbase.md

 You can also insert data coming from an Enumerator.

-When a json object is inserted, a timestamp is add to the object and this timestamp will be used to manage all the capped bucket features.
+When a json object is inserted, a timestamp is added to the object and this timestamp will be used to manage all the capped bucket features.

 The nice part with capped buckets is the `tail` function.
-It's like using a `tail -f`command on the datas of the capped bucket
+It's like using a `tail -f`command on the data of the capped bucket

 ```scala